IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 EOF
 ```

 **Results:** Installation is complete and **License Service** is running in your cluster.

+## Verification
-To check if License Service components are properly installed, and perform extra configuration, see [Configuration](Configuration.md).
+To check whether License Service components are properly installed and running, see [Checking License Service components](Configuration.md#checking-license-service components).

 <b>Related links</b>